Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 - Tax Bureau: Obtain a tax identification number and register for VAT.

-- Social Security Bureau: Mandatory for companies employing staff in China.
+- Social Security Bureau: Mandatory for companies employing staff.

 Common Challenges and Solutions